hashicorp/terraform-provider-aws/website/docs/r/autoscaling_policy.html.markdown

 * `name` - (Required) The name of the policy.
 * `autoscaling_group_name` - (Required) The name of the autoscaling group.
 * `adjustment_type` - (Optional) Specifies whether the adjustment is an absolute number or a percentage of the current capacity.
 Valid values are `ChangeInCapacity`, `ExactCapacity`, and `PercentChangeInCapacity`.
+* `min_adjustment_magnitude` - (Optional) The minimum absolute number capacity change when using "PercentChangeInCapacity" adjustment type.
+Without a value, AWS will default to 1.
 * `policy_type` - (Optional) The policy type, either "SimpleScaling", "StepScaling" or "TargetTrackingScaling".
 If this value isn't provided, AWS will default to "SimpleScaling."
 * `estimated_instance_warmup` - (Optional) The estimated time, in seconds, until a newly launched instance will contribute CloudWatch metrics.
 Without a value, AWS will default to the group's specified cooldown period.